bacciotti/favorites-plugin/README.md

 - **Why the project dont have WP PHPUnit lib?**
 A: Because it would take a long time preparing the enviornment, once I am using Windows and WP-CLI/WP Testing Tools needs bash (Linux).
 - **Can I install the plugin with Composer?**
-A: Yes, just type this:
+A: Yes, just insert in your `composer.json file`.
-`composer ZXXXXXX`